jkb2121/ans/README.md

   * mitnick	ALL=(solr) NOPASSWD: ALL  # for executing the geerlingguy.solr
 * Replaced Debian's default ansible 1.7 to ansible 2.2 using pip install.
 Also, make sure that Python pip is installed.
 * Add the new FQDN (or hostfilename/IP) to /etc/ansible/hosts
-* Added new hosts's Root Password to KeePass
+* Added new host's Root Password to KeePassX
 * Disabled Root Login (e.g. https://chunkhost.com/help/security)

 So with those changes above (I'll list any more that I find)